trnxdev/zenith/README.md

 - [ ] Add more config options
   - [ ] When to scroll the line option in Config
       - Middle, MiddleEnd, End (?)
+  - [ ] Ctrl + O behaviour
+      - Use .vignore only
+      - Use .gitignore only
+      - Use both?
+      - Use only (number) levels deep (.gitignore or .vignore or both)
 - [ ] Colors to the terminal (Ctrl + P)
 - [ ] .gitignore support for Ctrl + O
 - [ ] Implement Ctrl + Y for Redo